devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

 ## Proof that the _gettimeofday is the actual system call function

-The following comments are based on the this revision of newlib:
+The following comments are based on this revision of Newlib:
 - git repo: https://sourceware.org/git/newlib-cygwin.git
 - git revision: `1a177610d8e181d09206a5a8ce2d873822751657`